 Copilot immediately generated a suggestion.
 If you were writing this code, all you’d need to do is click Tab to accept it.
 As you can see, this comment was written in plain English.
 GitHub Copilot still understood the intent and made the appropriate suggestion.

-This relates back to something that I mentioned earlier—always write good comments and docstrings.
+This relates back to something that we mentioned earlier—always write good comments and docstrings.
 If your comments are written in an unnatural language, it can be tough for Copilot to understand the appropriate intent.

 Example #2: Autofill Repetitive Code